Crime Prevention Tips

 Many crimes can be prevented if you:

-- Trust your instincts.
-If you suspect something is wrong, or if a situation seems dangerous, you may be right!
+- If you suspect something is wrong, or if a situation seems dangerous, you may be right!
 Don't dismiss suspicious people, cars or situations.
 Report them immediately.

-- Avoid dangerous situations.
-Don't invite trouble.
+- Don't invite trouble.
 Use your best judgment about where you go and what you do.